-Part of your work for this course includes a written research paper (1600-2200 words) based on the sources found in the second book for the course, Sources of World Societies, Volume I. Your paper assignment guidelines that will be posted on Canvas will give you the information you need to complete this assignment.
+Part of your work for this course includes a written research paper (1600-2200 words) based on the sources found in Sources of Making of the West.
+Your paper assignment guidelines posted on Canvas will give you the information you need to complete this assignment.
 In essence, you will become "the historian" as you interpret these primary sources, using the other materials that you have access to in this course, as well as your own research, as your foundation for providing historical context.
-Look them over early and see which of the topics interest you-it's always less tedious to research and spend time on a topic you find interesting!